Misbah-fatma/Data-Visualization-dash/README.md

 # Data Visualization Board
 # Made with Mern Stack
-# Visualization Dashboard Test Assignment : The objective of this assignment is to create a data visualization dashboard as per as instructions provided.
+# The objective of this project is to create a data visualization dashboard.

 Data Json file: jsondata.json